Bibek-Luitel/bibek-luitel.github.io/_pages/about.md

-I am a doctoral candidate in the [Department of Educational Leadership](https://www.tamucc.edu/education/departments/edld/index.php) at [Texas A&M University-Corpus Christi](https://www.tamucc.edu/).
+I am a doctoral candidate (Dissertation defended on 16 September 2025) in the [Department of Educational Leadership](https://www.tamucc.edu/education/departments/edld/index.php) at [Texas A&M University-Corpus Christi](https://www.tamucc.edu/).

 My research focuses on higher education finance, student financial aid, and the access and affordability of higher education for students from low socioeconomic backgrounds.
 As a scholar, I have co-authored research reports, books, and articles.
 I have presented my work at notable conferences, including the American Educational Research Association (AERA), the International Council of Professors of Educational Leadership (ICPEL), and the Southwest Educational Research Association (SERA).